 By AJCC/UICC convention, the designation "T" refers to a primary tumor that has not been previously treated.
 The symbol "p" refers to the pathologic classification of the TNM, as opposed to the clinical classification, and is based on gross and microscopic examination. pT entails a resection of the primary tumor or biopsy adequate to evaluate the highest pT category, pN entails removal of nodes adequate to validate lymph node metastasis, and pM implies microscopic examination of distant lesions.
 It is not uncommon to receive an eye of histopathologic examination that has been enucleated after failed conservative treatment such as chemoreduction or intra-arterial chemosurgery combined with focal treatments and radiotherapy.
-In such cases, the symbol "y" referring to a treated tumor and/or the symbol "r" referring to a recurrent tumor may be added.
-Clinical classification (cTNM) is usually carried out by the referring physician before treatment during initial evaluation of the patient or when pathologic classification is not possible.
+In such cases, the symbol "y" referring to a treated tumor and/or the symbol "r" referring physician before treatment during initial evaluation of the patient or when pathologic classification is not possible.